sixth-sensei/sixth-sensei.github.io/posts/ptd/posts/mrblue.md

 ## Enumeration

-This is a windows machine as we can see and there are lots of open ports, starting with port 80 which is the web service
+This is a windows machine as we can see from the scan results and there are lots of open ports, starting with port 80 which is the web service; let's enumerate

 ### Port 80